 The owner/agent will not skip over a household that has reached the top of the waiting list and has indicated a need for certain unit features because of a disability.
 The household will be given the opportunity to benefit from the program and decide, in compliance with the Fair Housing Act and Section 504, whether a unit meets the needs of the disabled household member.
 The household may accept the unit and request some modification to the unit as a reasonable accommodation.
-See the owner/agent's Reasonable Accommodation Policy in Appendix A for information about requesting a reasonable modification.
+See the owner/agent's Reasonable Accommodation Policy for information about requesting a reasonable modification.
+The policy is available upon request.